ffflora/ffflora.github.io/content/posts/knowledge_pickup.md

 18. **Transfer learning** generally involves using an existing model, or adding additional layers on top of one.
 Retraining the whole thing isn't transfer learning, and incremental training isn't something Rekognition supports

-19. A learning rate that is too large may overshoot the true minima, while a learning rate that is too small will slow down convergence.
+19. **A learning rate that is too large may overshoot the true minima, while a learning rate that is too small will slow down convergence.**

 20. **Music** is fundamentally a <u>time-series</u> problem, which **RNN's** (recurrent neural networks) are best suited for.
 You might see the term **LSTM** used as well, which is a specific kind of RNN.

+21. Custom entity recognition extends the capability of **Amazon Comprehend** by enabling you to identify new entity types not supported as one of the preset generic entity types.
+This means that in addition to identifying entity types such as LOCATION, DATE, PERSON, and so on, you can analyze documents and extract entities like product codes or business-specific entities that fit your particular needs.

+22. To get inferences for an entire dataset, use **batch** transform.
+With batch transform, you create a batch transform job using a trained model and the dataset, which must be stored in Amazon S3.
+Amazon SageMaker saves the inferences in an S3 bucket that you specify when you create the batch transform job.

+    You can use Amazon SageMaker Batch Transform to <u>exclude attributes</u> before running predictions.
+You can also join the prediction results with partial or entire input data attributes when using data that is in CSV, text, or JSON format.
+This eliminates the need for any additional pre-processing or post-processing and accelerates the overall ML process.

+23. IP Insights algorithm supports only CSV file type as training data.

+24. In XGBoost,`subsample` prevents overfitting.
+XGBoost hyperparameters: https://docs.aws.amazon.com/sagemaker/latest/dg/xgboost_hyperparameters.html

+25.

 #  ML Implementation and Operation